dangazineu/tako/docs/designs/exec-workflow-engine.md

 -   `path` (string, required): The path to the file to check.
 -   `timeout` (duration, required): The maximum time to wait for the condition to be met.
 -   `interval` (duration, optional): The interval at which to poll.
 Defaults to `10s`.

+**Security Note**: The `tako/poll@v1` step executes within the step's container and is subject to the same security restrictions, including filesystem and network isolation.
+It can only access resources that are available to the container.

 **Sanitization**: All error messages originating from template parsing or execution will be sanitized to prevent the leaking of sensitive information or internal system details.